opnsense/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 .. contents:: Index

-The following roadwarrior configuration is universally usable between different clients and easy to setup.
+The following roadwarrior configuration is universally usable for many different clients and easy to setup.

 EAP-MSCHAPv2 via IKEv2 is based on a server certificate and an EAP Pre-Shared Key (username + password).
 The CA certificate has to be installed on the users device.